chibiboba/JS-202/My Notes/Lesson 3 Notes.md

 - In general, jpgs don't work well as CSS background images.
 Photographs are too intricate visually for use as a background, and most suitable non-photographic graphics show visible results of compression even at the highest quality.
 - There are JPEG artifacts even when a JPG image is not edited, but most people don't notice this.
+- JPG format does not allow for transparency.

 Lossy compression